clumio-code/terraform-provider-clumio/docs/data-sources/aws_connection.md

 page_title: "clumio_aws_connection Data Source - terraform-provider-clumio"
 subcategory: ""
 description: |-
-  clumioawsconnection data source is used to retrieve details of the aws connection for use in other resources.
+  clumio_aws_connection data source is used to retrieve details of the aws connection for use in other resources.
 ---

 # clumio_aws_connection (Data Source)